Week 9 NFL odds, lines, spreads, predictions: Picks, best bets today from proven computer model

-Week 9 NFL odds, lines, best bets, predictions: Computer model likes Texans, Chargers
+Week 9 NFL odds, lines, best bets, predictions: Computer model likes Texans and Chargers

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations